IHZAQ/SkinStealerDiscordBot33/README.md

 - Your user id (no need to fill in if you already put it in .env)
 - [XBL](https://xbl.io/console) Token, This is required or xbox command cannot find the user

-After that, run `sh start.sh` in your terminal to start your bot
+After that, run `npm start` in your terminal to start your bot
 # IMPORTANT
 You can't submit this bot to bot list website like top.gg or dbl If I found one, I will take it down immediately